hashbastet/notes/summer2024/cybersecurity-first-principles.md

 "Reduce the probability of material impact due to a cyber event over the next three years."

 # Chapter 2: Strategies

+- Tactics without strategy mean you have no clear purpose as to what you're doing.
+- Strategy without tactics mean you have no idea how to achieve the goals you've set.

+Prior to 2010, the most common security architecture was something known as perimeter defense.
+The virtual fence kept everyone out, but once someone got into the fence they had access to everything.
+The new system of security is known as zero-trust.
+This means that, by default, there is no permissions given to the user unless they can authenticate themselves into a higher position.
+It's a passive strategy that implements many small decisions.
+To deploy prevention tools however, you require intrusion kill chain prevention.

+- Defenders need to get it right a majority of the time.
+Attackers only need to get it right once.
+- The intrusion kill chain is an active strategy for defense.
+- MTTF = Mean Time to Failure
+- Large vendors have created a huge resillience in their system networks.

+Risk forecasting involves 'good enough answers' as well as a lot of forecasting.
+- Automation can be key to having a highly secure system.

+- The following will be touched on more in later areas of the notes:
+- Zero Trust Model
+- Intrusion Kill Chain Prevention
+- Resillience
+- Risk Forecasting
+- Automation